lxyuma/backbone-spider/README.md

 I want to add function for decreasing rebundant test double expression.

 - model/collection methods wrapping
-- for stubbing interface to methods wrapped by this plugin
 - observe listenTo(when add events, add eventsSpy)
 - observe all built in events(include not initialized)
 - server fake
+- for stubbing interface to methods wrapped by this plugin
 - restore eventspy(now, it's no completed)
+- marionette.ui spy/restore